 Dale Bay is one of the most popular areas for water-based recreation and part of the Milford Haven Waterway SSSI.
 The inner part of the bay is designated as a Dead Slow Minimum Wake (DSMW) area and is marked with seasonal buoys.
 Beyond the bay eastward is a designated water-ski area stretching to the eastern end of Lindsway Bay which is infrequently used.
+In early 2020, Sky Ocean Rescue, WWF and Swansea University began a project to restore seagrass meadows in Wales.
+A small experimental area of Zostera Marina was planted in Dale, marked out by temporary orange buoys.
+Three visitor mooring buoys and two signage buoys are planned for the 2021 season to help mark the bed and discourage anchoring in the seagrass area.

 Overlooking the bay is Dale Fort Field Centre run by the Field Studies Council, from where students regularly carry out field work at the Gann saltmarsh, and along the shore at West Dale and in Dale Bay.
 Commercial watersports centres operate in this bay offering training and courses on all aspects of sailing, windsurfing and powerboating.
 Fleets of novice sailors and windsurfers regularly use the inner part of the bay during the summer months.
-Dale Yacht Club (DYC) organises a wide range of sailing events and races throughout the year, and provides training at all levels.
+Dale Yacht Club (DYC) organises a wide range of sailing events and races throughout the year and provides training at all levels.
 Organised boat trips to the Pembrokeshire islands are available as are fishing trips and a number of dive operators.

 This beach has a gently sloping concrete slipway, which allows access when the water level is 1.7 metres above chart datum.
 The slipway is used by DYC as well as the various commercial operators for launching dinghies and canoes.
 The slip is especially popular with recreational users for launching vessels using a vehicle during peak season.
-This can cause congestion in the village due to the one way system and a single track access road.
+This can cause congestion in the village due to the one-way system and a single-track access road.

 In 2009 PCNPA passed their interest in the management of the slipway to DYC who now manage it.
-In addition, in response to NRW flood warnings for the area, flood gates may be closed at the top of this slipway preventing access or public access may be restricted during major events.
+In addition, in response to NRW flood warnings for the area, flood gates may be closed at the top of this slipway preventing access, or public access may be restricted during major events.
 Information on any restrictions can be obtained from DYC and will be posted on their website.